Rahmeen14/enforce-template-app/README.md

   * It also handles check-boxes markdown which are commonly used in PR templates

 ## Future Scope :
-* We want to enforce certain mandatory fields to necssarily contain some content
+* We want to enforce certain mandatory fields to necessarily contain some content
-* We also want to ensure that the content filled against these fields is relevent and not some random gibberish.
+* We also want to ensure that the content filled against these fields is relevant and not some random gibberish.